-VFC is a federally funded program that provides vaccines at no cost to children who might not otherwise be vaccinated because of their inability to pay.
-CDC buys vaccines at a discounted rate and distributes them at no charge to those private physicians' offices and public health clinics registered as VFC providers.
-Children enrolled in HPSJ are eligible for free vaccines.
+The Vaccines for Children Program (VFC) Program is administered through the Centers for Disease and Prevention (CDC) and the National Center for Immunization and Respiratory Diseases.
+VFC provides vaccines at no cost to children who might not otherwise be vaccinated because of their inability to pay.
+CDC buys vaccines at a discounted rate and distributes them at no charge to those private physicians' offices and public health clinics registered as VFC Providers.
+Children enrolled in the Health Plan are eligible for free vaccines.
 Providers are paid for administering the vaccines.
 Please see the section in this Manual on "Claims and Billing" for billing instructions.